MJDarling-web/IndieProject/plan.md

 - [ ] close feedback in github

 ### Friday:
-- [ ] Review completed project, each page and adjust as necesary or make notes for completion.
+- [ ] Review completed project, each page and adjust as necessary or make notes for completion.
 - [ ] review TODOs to remove
 - [ ] Jazz up site if time allows
 - [ ] double check we have test cases for each DAO
 - [ ] Double check JavaDocs
 - [ ] double check logging is implemented
+- [ ] clean up extra debugging, system.out.prints, etc...

 ## Saturday:
 - [ ] Record video presentation.